Functional central limit theorems for spatial averages of the parabolic Anderson model with delta initial condition in dimension $d\geq 1$: Introduction

-In this paper, we establish the functional CLTs in detail under the condition $d\geq1$ mainly based on the Malliavin-stein method, Fourier analysis, Clark-Ocone formula and Poincar$\acute{\rm e}$-type inequality.
-We derive the asymptotic covariance of the spatial averages in Section 3, which is an extension on the asymptotic behavior of the variance \cite[Section 5]{Davar21}.
-However, the computations are much more complicated since the time variables $t_1$, $t_2$ could take different values.
-In Sections 4, we prove the uniform upper bound and tightness of the spatial averages.
-In order to obtain Theorem \ref{thm1.1}-\ref{thm1.3}, we only need to establish the convergence of finite dimensional distributions, which is shown in Section 5.
+In this paper, we establish the functional CLTs in detail under the condition $d\geq1$ mainly based on Malliavin-Stein's method, Fourier analysis and Poincar$\acute{\rm e}$-type inequality.
+The Functional CLT is an extension of the CLT to function spaces, providing a more comprehensive understanding of the limiting behavior of $\{S_{N,t}\}_{t>0}$ as a stochastic process.
+Although the methods for proving functional central limit theorems is already well-developed \cite{MR4479916,MR4167203,MR4098872,MR4334682,MR4563698,MR4683383,MR4242879}, it is undeniable that the $\delta_0$ initial condition and the measure $f$ introduce significant challenges to our proof.
+We derive the asymptotic covariance of the spatial averages in Section 3, which is an extension on both the asymptotic behavior of the variance \cite[Section 5]{MR4242879} and the asymptotic behavior of the covariance for $f=\delta_0$ \cite[Section 4]{MR4334682}.
+In Section 4, we prove the uniform upper bound and tightness of the spatial averages.
+In order to prove our main theorems, it remains to establish the convergence of finite dimensional distributions, which is shown in Section 5.
 And the last section is Appendix, we introduce a few technical lemmas that are used throughout the paper.
-In contrast with $u(0)\equiv 1$, the situation in this setting is more involved.

-Throughout this paper, we write ``$g_{1}(x)\lesssim g_{2}(x)$ for all $x\in X$" when there exists a real number $L$ independent of $x$ such that $g_{1}(x)\leq Lg_{2}(x)$ for all $x\in X$.
+Throughout this paper, we write ``$g_{1}(x)\lesssim g_{2}(x)$ for all $x\in X$'' when there exists a real number $L$ independent of $x$ such that $g_{1}(x)\leq Lg_{2}(x)$ for all $x\in X$.
 And for every $Z\in L^{k}(\Omega)$, we write ${\Vert Z \Vert}_{k}$ instead of ${\Vert Z \Vert}_{L^{k}(\Omega)}$.